Doug E. Fresh: “Everything Is A Process”

 Those words can be heard on dance floors and concerts all over the country.
 And of course they’re from the legendary Doug E. Fresh & Slick Rick’s song, “The Show.”

 As you can imagine, being the human beatbox and one of the world’s greatest entertainer takes a lot of energy, including lung power, stamina, etc. The Harlem MC and beat box creator, and one half of the hip-hop legendary duo with Ricky D (Slick Rick) performs at shows all over the world and even had this generation of youth create a song about him, “Teach Me How To Dougie.”
-So when hip-hop legend Doug E. Fresh had an opportunity to impact the health of the nation, he jumped at the chance.
+So when hip-hop legend Doug E. Fresh, now 52, had an opportunity to impact the health of the nation, he jumped at the chance.

 The cornerstone of HHPH programming is the use of hip hop music, short animated features, and health video games as part of a multimedia curriculum designed to motivate healthy behaviors among children and their families.
 As the program’s Vice President of Entertainment, Doug E. stated that he “felt like it was necessary to take what people love, which is hip-hop, and use it as tool to get kids motivated.”